lgc13/LucasCosta_portfolio/README.md

     <a href="https://lgc13.wordpress.com/"><img src="/img/wordpress_favicon.png" height="30px" width="30px"><strong>WordPress </strong></a>
   </p>

+  <p> Thanks for checking out my GitHub monorepository!
+This is part of my online portfolio.
+Here you will find information about me, my skills, and projects that I’ve worked on. </p>
 </div>

 <hr>

-Thanks for checking out my GitHub monorepository!
-This is part of my online portfolio.
-Here you will find information about me, my skills, and projects that I’ve worked on.

 ### Monorepository Portfolio